ekonda/kutana/docs/index.rst

 plugins using CLI interface or "load_plugins" method directly.

 "kutana-i18n" command can be used to collect message from sources.
-If your messages is not detected, create example and post to to github issues.
+If your messages is not detected, create an issue in the repository and we'll check it out.

 -------------------------------------------------------------------------------